ObaraOrg/obara_lab/README.md

 ## Helpful editing tools

 - **Vim** editor inside the command line view (vim command)
+- **Tmux** window multiplexer, its very useful for not opening multiple terminal windows (version 1.6 is available on the cluster via `tmux` command)
 - **EMACS** with Vim key-bindings ([doomemacs](https://github.com/doomemacs/doomemacs) plugin) inside the command line view
 - **Notepad++** (with the FTP add-on, no need for FileZilla when working on files, at least for the cluster)
 - **Visual Studio Code** (crowd favorite, but still you cant connect remotely to the cluster :P)